Eligibility and Requirements

 How to Get a Work Permit in Canada?

 Foreign workers seeking employment in Canada will need to obtain a work permit.
+A crucial part of the work permit application process is receiving a temporary job offer from a Canadian employer, which involves confirming job details and understanding the necessary documentation, such as a positive LMIA.
 There are two types of work permits available in Canada: restricted work permits and open work permits.
 The work permit application process involves specific steps, including submitting required documents and meeting eligibility criteria.
-While some jobs are exempt from work permits, most jobs will require one to be able to work in Canada.
+While some jobs are exempt from work permits, most jobs will require one to be able to a temporary work visa in Canada.

 Restricted Work Permits